hkacmaz/Py-Spark-SQL-1/README.md

 Think about that time, we have a 5 floor apartment one doorman.

   Every morning doorman knocks and asks each door what do they want from the grocery store.
-The request from apartmant is basically a SQL back in 1990s when there was no big data, and the doorman was the RDBMS which stands for relational database management system.
+The request from apartmant is basically a SQL back in 1990s when data was nither huge(20 floors apartment complex) nor big data(100 floor ), and the a doorman was enough to take care of 5 floor apartment.
 We ask to get the data(foods) with SQL(speech) from database(grocery store) with RMBMS(doorman) and then it displayed to us (the food has brought to us).